 - WordPress Content Management System pre-installed and ready to configure

 - Uses nginx, PHP7 and MariaDB for lightning fast performance speeds

 - VPS automatically applies security updates and reboots itself if necessary (less than 1 minute downtime)

-- Only one VPS per customer
+- Only one VPS per checkout

 - Only one WordPress install per VPS